ares466/aws-notes/networking/NETWORKING.md

 In legacy infrastructure platforms, physical networking and security was built around these tier.
 Therefore, each tier had its own networking and security configurations.
 Each tier was isolated and data crossing tiers was tightly controlled using firewalls.

 This structure is not necessary in AWS due to the security and network features AWS offers.

+There are several reasons to split an architecture into tiers:
+- NACLs are required
+- Different applications have differing routing requiremetns, and therefore require different route tables